Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Concluding remarks

+takes place.
+This variational derivative provides the term with the nonvanishing trace $T^{(m)}$ in the $\phi$-EOM \eqref{correct-kg-eom}:

-The following results which we have discussed in this paper: i) the matter action \eqref{mat-action}, in its standard form, is not only invariant, but also form-invariant under the Weyl rescalings \eqref{gauge-t}, and ii) vanishing of the trace of the stress-energy tensor of matter is not required for Weyl invariance to be a symmetry of theory \eqref{tot-lag}, may be of importance for a revised perspective of the Weyl anomaly \cite{capper-duff-1974, duff-1977, rusos-1984, affleck-1986, duff-1994, odintsov-2000, cai-2010}.
-The investigation of this issue goes clearly beyond the aims of the present document.
+Therefore, the $\phi$-EOM coincides with the trace of the Einstein-type EOM.
+That is, KG-type EOM \eqref{correct-kg-eom} is not an independent equation, so it does not contribute to the dynamics of the CGR theory.
+Our result that under the WTs \eqref{aweyl-t}, vanishing of the trace of the stress-energy tensor of matter is not required for Weyl invariance to be a symmetry of theory \eqref{tot-lag}, may be of importance for a revised perspective of the Weyl anomaly \cite{capper-duff-1974, duff-1977, rusos-1984, affleck-1986, duff-1994, odintsov-2000, cai-2010}.
+Unfortunately, the investigation of this issue clearly goes beyond the scope of the present document.